Robert Bolt: Career

 It was at this time that Bolt himself fell foul of the law, and as part of the Committee of 100 he was arrested and imprisoned for protesting against nuclear proliferation.
 He refused to be "bound over" (i.e., to sign a declaration that he would not engage in such activities again) and was sentenced to one month in prison because of this.
 Sam Spiegel, the producer of Lawrence, persuaded Bolt to sign after he had served only two weeks.
 Bolt later regretted his actions and did not speak to Spiegel again after the film was completed.

 Later in Doctor Zhivago, Bolt invested Boris Pasternak's novel with his own characteristic sense of narrative and dialogue – human, short and telling.
-The Bounty was Bolt's first project after a stroke, which affected not only his movement but also his speech.
+The Bounty was Bolt's first project after a stroke, which resulted in some loss of speech and partial paralysis.
 In it, Fletcher Christian takes the "Lawrence" role of a man in tension with his society who in the process loses touch with his own identity.
 The Mission was Bolt's final film project, and it once again represented his thematic preoccupations, this time with 18th-century Jesuits in South America.

 Bolt's final produced script was Political Animal, later made into the TV movie Without Warning: The James Brady Story (1991), about the attempted assassination of Ronald Reagan and the struggles of his press secretary James Brady to recover from a near-fatal gunshot injury he received in the process.
 Bolt was initially reluctant to make the film, but after meeting Brady he felt he could relate to Brady's struggles with a head injury, and many of his own experiences recovering from his stroke found their way into the script.